null93/aws-knox/README.md

 ## About

-Knox is a powerful utility designed to simplify and streamline the process of managing AWS credentials.
-Whether you're frequently switching between different AWS profiles or managing credentials issuance in an SSO environment, Knox provides a straightforward CLI tool to handle these tasks effortlessly.
-Commands like `knox select`, `knox last-used`, and `knox clean` make it easy to navigate and manipulate your AWS credential configurations.
-Its configurable nature, showcased in the `~/.aws/config` setup recommendations, ensures seamless integration into your AWS workflows.
-Whether you're in development, staging, or production, Knox helps maintain efficient and secure AWS credential management.
+**Knox** is a powerful utility designed to simplify and streamline the management of AWS credentials.
+Whether you're frequently switching between different AWS profiles or handling credential issuance in an SSO environment, Knox provides a straightforward CLI tool to manage these tasks effortlessly.

+Key features include:

+- **Profile Management:** Commands like `knox select`, `knox last-used`, and `knox clean` make it easy to navigate and manipulate your AWS credentials.
+- **Seamless Configuration Handling:** Knox reads your `~/.aws/config` file to get configured SSO sessions and saves used role credentials into `~/.aws/knox` for future use.
-Additionally the `knox connect` command provides a simple way to start an SSM session with an EC2 instance.
+- **SSM Session Management:** The `knox connect` command simplifies the process of starting an SSM session with an EC2 instance.
 This feature is particularly useful for users who frequently SSH into EC2 instances using SSM Session Manager.
-Knox allows you to switch between different AWS profiles and start an interactive session with a specific instance using a single command.
+With Knox, you can easily switch between different AWS profiles and start an interactive session with a specific instance using a single command.

+Knox helps maintain efficient and secure AWS credential management, making it an invaluable tool for your development, staging, and production environments.

 ## Install